sadams-rti-org/running-janusgraph-on-ubuntu/README.md

 mv running-janusgraph-on-ubuntu my-janusgraph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+4. Edit ./details/configs/gremlin-server.yaml to change user and password

-4. Use one the following commands as desired to run/stop JanusGraph:
+5. Use one the following commands as desired to run/stop JanusGraph:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ./janus-up
 ./janus-down
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-5. Once you have run JanusGraph, all your data is stored in the ./details/data
+6. Once you have run JanusGraph, all your data is stored in the ./details/data
     folder.
 The next time you start JanusGaph, it will attach to this data
     automatically.
 If you desire to erase this data and start over, use the
     following command: